thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 A PSA Certification can certify PSA hardware, software RoT or the complete device.
 Specifically, it can certify one of the following:

-* The underlying platform, identified by the Impementation ID
+* The underlying platform, identified by the Impementation ID;

-* One or more firmware components of the mutable PSA RoT.
+* One or more firmware components of the mutable PSA RoT;

-* To entire PSA device.
+* The entire PSA device.

-PSA Certification claim contains the metadata about the certificate.
+A PSA Certification claim contains the metadata about the certificate.
 The claim is expressed by creating a new CoMID Tag for provisioning certification details.

 The certification status is encoded as a CoMID endorsement as follows:

-* The Implementation ID of the PSA RoT to which the certification metadata apply, is encoded using the class-id-type-choice (2) entry in the `element-name` map with a `tagged-impl-id` type;
+* The Implementation ID of the PSA RoT to which the certification metadata apply is encoded using the `class-id-type-choice` (2) entry in the `element-name-map` with a `tagged-impl-id` type;

-* The metadata associated with the certification is encoded in a `comid.psa-cert-meta` structure which extends the `endorsed-value-map`.
+* The metadata associated with the certification is encoded in a `comid.psa-cert-meta` structure which extends the `endorsed-value-map` through the `$$endorsed-value-map-extension` socket.

-* Optionally, the CoMID linked tags can contain one or more entries of linked-tag-map, each entry carries tag id of CoMID, which it certifies and tag-rel type set to `comid.supplements` relation, as illustrated in {{fig-cert-link}}.
+* The CoMID MAY contain one or more `linked-tag-map` entries carrying the tag id of the CoMID corresponding to the certified module with `$tag-rel-type-choice` set to `comid.supplements`, as illustrated in {{fig-cert-link}}.

 A PSA Certification data element has the following attributes:

 * `cert-level-type-choice`    : PSA certification level.
 Acceptable values are x, y, z...
 * `cert-num-type`             : A unique number for each certificate
-* `cert-issue-date-type`      : Certificate date of issue, formatted as per RFC 3339
+* `cert-issue-date-type`      : Certificate date of issue, formatted as {{!RFC3339}} full-date (e.g., 2020-12-31)
-* `cert-test-lab-type`        : Name of the certication lab
+* `cert-test-lab-type`        : Name of the certification lab
 * `cert-holder-type`          : Name of Organization which holds the certificate
 * `cert-product-type`         : Name of the product been certified
 * `cert-hw-version-type`      : Version of Hardware certified